jmelis/nzbmatrix-imdb/README.md

 Details
 -------
-This extension will modify the NZBMatrix interface to include some IMDb information.
+This extension modifies the NZBMatrix interface to include IMDb information.
 It modifies all the IMDb links to include the IMDb reating.
 It also enhances the Cover View by adding the following information to every element that has an IMDb link:

 * Rating
 * Director